• Japan is no longer 8000 miles away.

 Contents: Must be related to Japan or Japanese culture, performed in Japanese, and appropriate for screening in the school environment: No violence or inappropriate language and acting.

-Cover Design Contest
+Poster and Badge Design Contest

 Both Hand Written and Digital Entries